-In 2018, CVS Health was one of the top ten companies on the Fortune 500 with over $180 billion in annual revenue.
+CVS Health Corporation is one of the world’s largest retail pharmacies and health care companies with over $180 billion in annual revenue.
 It was only a matter of time before the corporate giant got involved in CBD and it recently announced details of its plans to stock CBD topicals in eight of its American stores.

 Jumping on the CBD Bandwagon

 Soon after CVS’ announcement, one of its main rivals, Walgreens, also stated its intention to sell CBD products in its stores.
-This is a sure sign that CBD has entered the mainstream; just a few years after it was dismissed as nothing more than a fad and a novelty item.
+This is a sure sign that CBD has entered the mainstream, just a few years after it was dismissed as nothing more than a fad and a novelty item.

 Like Walgreens, CVS is somewhat cautious in its initial foray into the CBD sphere.
 It has over 10,000 locations in the U.S. alone, but CBD will only be available from a relatively small percentage of CVS stores in the following eight states: Illinois, Colorado, Alabama, California, Kentucky, Tennessee, Maryland, and Indiana.
 It is also important to note that neither edibles nor CBD-derived supplements will be available.
 However, customers can purchase lotions, roll-ons, sprays, salves, and creams.

 In many ways, it is not a surprise that major pharmacies are getting involved in CBD.
 At the end of 2018, the Farm Bill made it legal for Americans to grow and sell industrial hemp.
 Since CBD can be extracted from hemp, it is easier than ever for suppliers to get hold of premium-grade cannabidiol.
 The CBD market itself could be worth as much as $22 billion within three years.
 CVS has joined other renowned health and beauty companies such as DSW, Free People, Authentic Brands Group, Neiman Marcus, and Sephora, who have all become involved in CBD.

 What CBD Brands is CVS Selling?